CyrilJoret/learn_nextcloud/README.md

 # Steps

+## 1 - On the windows host - Create a SFTP acces

+* Install Choco package openssh

+<code>choco install openssh
+cd "C:\Program Files\OpenSSH-Win64"
+powershell.exe -ExecutionPolicy Bypass -File install-sshd.ps1</code>

+* Create a new windows user and set privileges on folder to share

+* Modify **_C:\ProgramData\ssh\sshd_config_** to limit user to the shared folder

+<code>Match User nextcloudread
+	ChrootDirectory "z:\"
+	X11Forwarding no
+	AllowTcpForwarding no
+	PermitTTY no
+	ForceCommand internal-sftp</code>

-## On the windows host - Set a vagrant VM
+## 2 - On the windows host - Set a vagrant VM

 * Install a virtualisation solution (VirtualBox, HyperV, Qemu, ....)